-Refusal by the employee to undergo such an assessment when reasonably requested could result in removal of authorisation to drive on Council business and suspension of any payments related to driving duties.
+Refusal by the employee to undergo such an assessment when reasonably requested could and without reasonable excuse, will result in removal of authorisation to drive on Council business.

 The employee may also be subject to disciplinary procedures.

-7. FUEL CARDS
+7 FUEL CARDS